 In February 1945, 29-year-old Erich Neumayer married Amanda Heitzmann who was five years his junior.

 Amanda Franziska Antonia Heitzmann was born on 24 August 1921 in Oberwolfach in the district of Ortenau.
 She grew up in her parents’ inn „Gasthof zur Linde“ in Oberwolfach, where she worked during her younger years.
-She loved the countryside of the Black Forest, the people of her home, talking to them and hearing their stories and their language – a true „Black Forest woman“.
+She loved the countryside of the Black Forest, the people of her home – a true „Black Forest woman“.

 Erich and Amanda Neumayer spent the first years of their marriage living in different places.
 The couple were only able to establish the firm in Hausach together in 1953.
 Due to the housing shortage caused by the war, they built an apartment on the office building and lived on the factory site.